 To the north of the main square, there are many small cafes and bars where the locals take breakfast and socialise in the evenings.
 Additionally, tapas bars are common with one of the best being La Bodeguita which is part of the Tapas Route on Thursday evenings but very busy.
 In the evenings the Cafe d’eu Moll is good for Spanish football and has recently started to have live music on Friday evenings served with good snacks.

 If it is watching sport then there are two Irish bars located just off the main square O’ Haras and Mulligans both showing Sky Sports and BT Sports inside and out.
 Australian Boulevard, a bar run as part of O’Haras, also shows Sky Sports thereby offering a choice of venues and fixtures.
 These two bars also have live music on selected evenings and are open until late in the evening during the busy season.
-O’Haras also has special event nights and can be very busy with cyclists.Satellite sports are also on view at the excellent locally owned and run Mombasa bar located on the sea front a short walk from Argos.
+O’Haras also has special event nights and can be very busy with cyclists.Satellite sports are also on view at the excellent locally owned and run Mombasa bar located on the sea front.
 Serving a selection of bottled beers including English real ales, Mombasa is located next to the Torre Playa Restaurant which is on the corner of La Gola Ornithological Centre.In the last year Puerto Pollensa has seen several new restaurants open and it has been a long wait but now an excellent Indian restaurant called the Himalaya opened serving really authentic food.
 On the main street a new Italian called the Portofino is great value and very busy at the weekends serving both Italian food and amazing pizzas from a wood fired oven.Recently there have been three new additions to the Port, all offering something different.
 No. 31 Restaurant which is an English restaurant run by Siobhan and Kevin, is in a lovely setting with an outside courtyard.
 It serves excellent steaks as well as offering a great carvery at the weekends during the tourist season.The Terrae offers a tasting menu as well as serving traditional local dishes using local ingredients.
 It is situated close to Liberty’s but you will need to book as most nights it is full.
 There is an excellent new bar called Tecun, with a great atmosphere, amazing service, live music and a DJ.
 The name of this highly recommended bar is Columbian, no surprise here as it is owned and run by Bibi who managed O’ Haras for many years.
 It is located in what used to be the Manduca opposite the Mar Calma Hotel and is open in the evenings after 6pm.Puerto Pollensa is without doubt a great place to eat out in Mallorca.